General Rules & Regulations

 No memorial, design, inscription or structure, including but not limited to a mausoleum, vault, monument, grave marker or vase and flower container will be permitted which in the judgment of the Association, its officers, agents or employees shall be deemed to be of an improper kind, or contrary to or not in conformity with the Standards of the Association.

-Shrubbery may be planted around the perimeter of a plot or plots in the monument sections only provided the same shall be planted sufficiently within the boundary lines of such plot or plots so as not to interfere with the adjoining graves, walks, roadways, or the like.
-No such plantings shall be permitted without the prior approval of the Association and the making of provision for the endowed care of same.
+Shrubbery may be planted around the perimeter of a plot, consisting of not less than 10 graves (two adjacent rows of 5 graves), in the monument sections only provided the same shall be planted sufficiently within the boundary lines of such plot or plots so as not to interfere with the adjoining graves, walks, roadways, or the like.
+No such plantings shall be permitted without the prior written approval of the Association and the making of provision for the endowed care of same.

 All persons, including but not limited to outside contractors, wishing to do any work in the Cemetery, including but not limited to the erecting of mausoleums, vaults, monuments, setting grave markers, or cutting any inscriptions, must first present at the Cemetery Office a written authorization there for signed by the owner of the plot, lot grave or crypt, and such others whose consent thereto the Association deems necessary, and obtain a written permit from the Association, before commencing the work or bringing any materials into the Cemetery.
 Said permit will be granted only upon condition that the person who is to do such work first files with the Association a surety bond of a responsible insurance company authorized to do business in the State of Connecticut, in the sum of $1000, and in such form as is satisfactory to the Association, indemnifying it against any damage which he may cause to the property of the owner of the plot, lot, grave or crypt, or to the property of the Association, and/or to any other plot, lot, grave or crypt owner, and he shall at all times during the performance of the work maintain in full force, in responsible insurance companies authorized to transact business in the State of Connecticut, insurance against public liability for personal injury and/or death, with such limits as the Association shall specify, and before commencing work or bringing materials into the Cemetery, he shall furnish the Association with a certificate from his insurance carrier certifying to said coverage or any other officer of the Association.
 All such work must be done under the supervision of the Superintendent of the Association or such other properly authorized person as shall be in charge of the cemetery in his absence, for which it may make a reasonable charge.